prempyla/-H-ckollab/README.md

 ## 🚀 Overview

-H@ckollab is a collaboration hub designed for hackathons and student projects.
+H-ckollab is a collaboration hub designed for hackathons and student projects.
 It enables users to:
 - Create rich developer profiles
 - Find and join projects or hackathons
 - Build teams based on skills and interests